Code-Institute-Submissions/first-milestone-project-3/README.md

 # Features
 The website is responsive and conforms to different phones and browsers.<br/>
-•  The **Landing Page** provides a single scrollable feature.
+•  The **Landing Page** provides a single scrollable feature.<br/><br/>
-•  The **Navigation Menu** provides a inline list of clickable links directing users to different sections on the webpage.<br/>
+•  The **Navigation Menu** provides an inline list of clickable links directing users to different sections on the webpage.<br/>
 &nbsp;&nbsp;&nbsp;Hovering over the links shows active status of the links. <br/>
 &nbsp;&nbsp;&nbsp;The Navigation Menu list collapses to a burger button when viewed on smaller devices.<br/><br/>
-• The **Fab Four** section displays text and photo content about the band. <br/>&nbsp;&nbsp;&nbsp;A **“Read More”** link will display a webpage with new images and more information about the band.<br/>
+• The **Fab Four** section displays text and photo content about the band. <br/>&nbsp;&nbsp;&nbsp;A **“Read More”** is a clickable link that display a webpage with new images and more information about the band.<br/>
-&nbsp;&nbsp;&nbsp;Only the images displayed on the Fab Four have their sources (SRC) linked to other website URL’s.<br/><br/>
+Only the images displayed on the Fab Four have their sources (SRC) linked to other website URL’s.<br/><br/>
-• The bands audio (.wav) and all other image (.jpg) files have been downloaded to assets/audios and the assets/images folder &nbsp;&nbsp;&nbsp;respectively.
+• The bands audio (.wav) and all other image (.jpg) files have been downloaded to assets/audios and the assets/images folder respectively.
 The Audio controls width resizes to different devices.<br/><br/>
 • **Video section** displays embedded (iframe) videos from the bands YouTube channel<br/><br/>
 • **Gigs section** outlines a tabular display of upcoming events and ticket status indicator.
-The display conforms to different &nbsp;&nbsp;&nbsp;webpage sizes. <br/><br/>
+The display conforms to different webpage sizes. <br/><br/>
 • **Get updates section** provides a fan subscription option.
-Java script has been used to change the button text to Subscribed once the &nbsp;&nbsp;&nbsp;user enters all mandatory fields and clicks the button to complete the process.<br/><br/>
+Java script has been used to change the button text to Subscribed once the user enters all mandatory fields and clicks the button to complete the process.<br/><br/>
 • The **Footer** displays social media connectors as clickable icons that can be directed to the bands social networks.<br/><br/>
 • Clicking the **Book Us** link in the navigation menu activates a pop-up (Bootstrap modal) input form.
-Features include a &nbsp;&nbsp;&nbsp;datetime control, a drop down option for specific fields and pop-up window confirming the inquiry has been submitted once &nbsp;&nbsp;&nbsp;all the mandatory fields have been completed.<br/>
+Features include a datetime control, a drop down option for specific fields and pop-up window confirming the inquiry has been submitted once all the mandatory fields have been completed.<br/>

 Strived to use semantic HTML5 elements to structure HTML code better.

 # Technologies used includes:
 **HTML5:**  to create structure of webpage<br/>
-**CSS3:**  to style webpage,Used external stylesheet,file located in assets/css/style.css <br/>
+**CSS3:**  to style webpage, I used external stylesheet, file located in assets/css/style.css <br/>
-**Bootstrap v 3.3.7**- For css styling, grid, tables and responsive behavior of controls<br/>
+**Bootstrap v 3.3.7**- For css styling, I used grid, tables and responsive behavior of controls<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CDN link included from https://getbootstrap.com/docs/3.3/getting-started/<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;for controls and classes https://getbootstrap.com/docs/3.3/css/<br/>
 **Javascript and JQuery:**  Used Javascript and Jquery for Changing text on button,for confirm pop up,bootstrap modal,collapse menu<br/>